Classification of radar targets using machine learning and deep learning

 Testlabels = CategoricalArray(Testlabels; levels=[1, 2]);

-The data is then cast to the form that the LSTM network requires as input
+Next, the data is reduced to the form that the LSTM network requires at the input.

 train_features = reshape(train_data, 1, size(train_data, 1), size(train_data, 2))